pancongliang/openshift/installing/v2/readme.md

 * Install bootstrap

-  After mounting the ISO, start the bootstrap node and execute the following command.
+  After mounting the ISO, start the `bootstrap` node and execute the following command.
-  If the node cannot communicate, manually enter the content in set-*.sh.
+  If the node cannot communicate, manually enter the content in `set-*.sh`.
   ```
   [core@localhost ~]$ sudo -i
-  [root@localhost ~]$ curl -s http://$BASTION_IP:8080/pre/set-bootstrap.sh | sh
+  [root@localhost ~]$ curl -s http://BASTION_IP:8080/pre/set-bootstrap.sh | sh
   [root@localhost ~]$ reboot
   ···
   # Wait for the reboot to complete and check for error messages